Thurrock Local Safeguarding Children Partnership

 Children can become victims of abuse and exploitation by those who work with them in any setting.
 They have been found to be vulnerable in all organisational settings including social care, education, health care, the leisure industry and in faith communities.

-Section 7 of the SET procedures for Allegations against staff or volunteers, who work with children, is based on the framework for dealing with allegations made against an adult who works with children and should be followed by all organisations providing services for children and young people.
+Section 7 of the SET procedures, for allegations against staff or volunteers who work with children, is based on the framework for dealing with allegations made against an adult who works with children and should be followed by all organisations providing services for children and young people.

 Compliance with these procedures will help to ensure that allegations are dealt with consistently and in a timely manner; that a thorough, proportionate and fair process is followed and that processes are open to challenge.